Azure/azure-support-scripts/RecoverVM/Classic/readme.md

-# WARNING This preliminary release of the VM recovery scripts should only be used with the assistance of a Microsoft support engineer when working on a support incident.
+# WARNING: This preliminary release of the VM recovery scripts should only be used with the assistance of a Microsoft support engineer when working on a support incident.

 # Overview